Duality and the well-posedness of a martingale problem

-where $\mathbf E_x[\cdot]$ and $\mathbf E_y[\cdot]$ denote the expectations with respect to the initial conditions $X_0=x$ and $Y_0=y$, respectively.
-In other words, properties of $X$ can be read off from properties of $Y$ and vice versa.
-(We note that more general notions of duality exist, where one or both sides of \eqref{eq:dual1} contain exponential penalty -- also called Feynman-Kac -- terms; see \eqref{eq:toshow} below.
-Also, the boundedness and continuity of $H$ can be relaxed in which case some additional \emph{integrability conditions} have to be checked; see Remark~\ref{rem:genH}.)
+where $\mathbb E_{\mathbb P_0}[\cdot]$ and $\mathbb E_y[\cdot]$ denote the expectations with respect to the initial conditions $X_0 \sim \mathbb P_0$ and $Y_0=y$, respectively.
+In particular, properties of $X$ can be read off from properties of $Y$ and vice versa.
+(We note that more general notions of duality exist, where one or both sides of \eqref{eq:dual1} contain an exponential penalty term, usually called Feynman-Kac-term; see \eqref{eq:toshow} below.
+Also, the boundedness of $H$ can be relaxed in which case some additional \emph{integrability conditions} have to be checked; see Remark~\ref{rem:genH}.)